 Independent Living Services

-Eligible Young Adults, ages 18 to their 23rd birthday, can request services and assistance from the Coalition through the Road to Independence Program.
+Eligible Young Adults, ages 18 to their 23rd birthday, can request services and assistance from the SCC through the Road to Independence Program.
 Young Adults may qualify for Post Secondary Educational Services and Support (PESS), which provides a monthly stipend to assist Young Adults with attending post secondary school, or Aftercare, which provides service referrals, case management, and may include temporary financial assistance.

 Young Adults who reach the age of majority in licensed care are able to choose to Extend Foster Care (EFC) until the age of 21 (22 with a disability).

 Each Young Adult's needs are different and support is always individualized to help the Young Adult with the challenges of living in our adult world.
-In seeking support or additional information, Young Adults are encouraged to contact their local Safe Children Coalition Office in the county they reside.
+In seeking support or additional information, Young Adults are encouraged to contact their local Safe Children Coalition office in the county they reside.